Issues

 Marylanders deserve a state government that actually delivers.

-Utility bills are up, grocery prices keep climbing, and too many families are one unexpected expense away from real hardship.
+Utility bills and grocery prices are up and too many families are one unexpected expense away from crisis.

-I will hold BGE and other utility companies accountable - because surge pricing that spikes your bill without warning is wrong, and Annapolis has the power to stop it.
+I will hold BGE and other utility companies accountable.
+Surge pricing that spikes your bill without warning is wrong, and Annapolis has the power to stop it.

-I'll fight price manipulation at the grocery store, address the housing shortage driving up rents, and make sure every dollar of state spending produces real results for District 42 - not talking points.
+I'll fight price manipulation at the grocery store, address the housing shortage driving up rents, and make sure every dollar of state spending produces real results for District 42.

-And by advancing smart housing reforms and infrastructure investments, we can ease pressure on family budgets and strengthen our local economy.
+By advancing smart housing reforms and infrastructure investments, we can ease pressure on family budgets.

-I will fight every day to make Maryland more affordable - for groceries, for energy, and for everyday life.
+I will work every day to make Maryland more affordable for everyone.

 Safer Neighborhoods

-I will work to crack down on repeat offenders and ensure there are real consequences for crime, while also expanding access to treatment and recovery to address the opioid crisis driving too many thefts and break-ins.
+I will crack down on repeat offenders and ensure there are meaningful consequences for crime, while expanding access to treatment to address the opioid crisis driving thefts.

-I believe in a balanced approach: holding offenders accountable while creating real pathways for rehabilitation—so people don’t cycle back into the system.
+I believe in a balanced approach.
+I will push to hold offenders accountable while creating real pathways for rehabilitation, so people don’t cycle back into the system.